getbubblenow/bubble-flexrouter/README.md

 You can use the `uninstall.sh` script to undo everything that install has done.
 Running `uninstall.sh` will unload the LaunchDaemon and remove all files that were installed.

+You can perform the uninstall by either running:

+    curl -sL https://jenkins.bubblev.org/public/releases/bubble-flexrouter/bubble-flexrouter-macos/latest/uninstall.sh | sudo bash -

+Or by downloading the [bubble-flexrouter for Mac OS X](https://jenkins.bubblev.org/public/releases/bubble-flexrouter/bubble-flexrouter-macos/latest/bubble-flexrouter.zip) distribution, unzipping it, and running the `uninstall.sh` script therein.

 After you have run `install.sh`, continue with [this README](README-release.md) for information on how to run `flex_register.sh` to register your flexrouter with a running Bubble.